shaneholloman/oyo/README.md

 # oyo

-A Step-through diff viewer.
+A diff viewer that works **two ways**:
+**step through changes** or **review a classic scrollable diff**.

 <!-- Demo source: https://github.com/user-attachments/assets/0f43b54b-69fe-4cf3-9221-a7749872342b -->
 https://github.com/user-attachments/assets/0f43b54b-69fe-4cf3-9221-a7749872342b

 </div>

+**oyo** extends traditional diffs with an optional step-through mode.
+Use it like a normal diff viewer with scrolling and hunk navigation, or step through changes one at a time and watch the code evolve.
+You can switch between both modes at any time.

+## Two ways to use oyo

+### 1. Classic diff (scroll-only)
-Step through changes or scroll the full diff, jump between hunks, and watch code transform instead of a static before/after.
+Review all changes at once, scroll freely, and jump between hunks, just like a traditional diff viewer.

+- Scroll the full diff
+- Jump between hunks
+- Vim-style navigation
+- No stepping required

+Enable with:
+- `--no-step`
+- Toggle in-app with `s`
+- Set `stepping = false` in config

+### 2. Step-through review (default)
+Apply changes incrementally and watch the file transform from old → new.

+- Step change-by-change
+- See precise evolution of the code
+- Useful for large refactors or careful reviews

+oyo does **not** replace classic diffs, it adds a new way to review them.

 ## Features

+- **Classic diff mode (no-step)**
+  Scroll the full diff with hunk navigation, no stepping required
+- **Step-through navigation**
-- **Step-through navigation**: Move through changes one at a time with keyboard shortcuts
+  Move through changes one at a time with keyboard shortcuts
+- **Hunk navigation**
-- **Hunk navigation**: Jump between groups of related changes (hunks) in step or no-step mode
+  Jump between groups of related changes in both modes
-- **No-step mode**: Review all changes at once with scroll + hunk navigation (scroll-only diff viewer)
 - **Three view modes**:
   - **Single**: Watch the code morph from old to new state
   - **Split**: See old and new versions with synchronized stepping